 Institutional partnerships across Australia

-The Ara Irititja project has developed working partnerships with public institutions that have collections of archival and cultural material.
+Ara Irititja has developed working partnerships with public institutions that have collections of archival and cultural material.
 It is this material that Anangu wish to be repatriated with the help of the Ara Irititja database.
 In some instances, Memorandums of Understanding have been developed.
 We liaise with and draw upon the archival resources of:

 - South Australian Museum, Adelaide SA